OT-MONITORING-KIT/GrafanaDashboards/node/README.md

 - diskio
 - procstat

-# Dashboard Sample
+# Dashboard
 ![image1](./dashboard_images/image1.png)
 ![image2](./dashboard_images/image2.png)

-# Dashboard Panels and purpose of each panel
+# Purpose of Each Panel using in Dashboard
 - Number of CPU Cores of node.
 - OS Disk Space Used Currently.
 - Currently Memory Using.